jadedavies11/simplifier-project-source-control/fhir-standards-wales/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/Guidance/Care-Documents/Clinical-Scenarios.page.md

 ## Event-based Document
 ### Overview
-This scenario addresses the use of FHIR resources to fulfil the metadata requirements for a document that is based on an event that is not represented as an Encounter resource.
-An example might be a historic outpatient clinic attendance.
+This scenario addresses the use of FHIR resources to fulfil the metadata requirements for a document based on an event that is not represented as an Encounter resource.

+_This scenario is not supported for the submission of documents to the NHS Wales Care Documents Service._

 ### Implementation Guidance
 In this case, the document metadata specific to the documented event must be explicit within the DocumentReference resource instance.
 The recommendation is to use the relevant sub-elements of the `DocumentReference.context` backbone element to capture the following event metadata: